 This hyperadrenergic state can be “secondary” such as in response to hypovolemia, or “primary” such as one related to a genetic mutation.
 Shannon et al. demonstrated that a specific genetic mutation can cause POTS.
 A specific missense mutation in the exon of the norepinephrine transporter gene (SLC6A2) produced an Ala457Pro mutation in the norepinephrine transporter causing 98% loss of function (Shannon et al., 2000).
 The mutation was isolated in a 33 year old woman with a 20 year history of orthostatic intolerance as well as her identical twin sister.
 Plasma supine norepinephrine levels were normal for both patients (269 pg/mL and 199 pg/mL), but both patients had upright plasma norepinephrine levels exceeding 900 pg/mL, and 1 patient became hypertensive with standing.
 Although most patients with hyperadrenergic POTS do not have this genome mutation, epigenetic modification at this gene locus which decreases expression of the NET protein has also been associated with POTS patients.
 Bayles et al. demonstrated that the promoter of the SCL6A2 gene was especially sensitive to histone modifications that downregulated expression of this protein (Bayles et al., 2012).
 The data here demonstrates inhibition of the norepinephrine clearance transporters, which is a mechanism of many psychotropic medications, predisposes individuals to elevated levels of upright norepinephrine and can produce a typical POTS phenotype.

 There is also some data that the parasympathetic system may contribute to the tachycardia in POTS.
-Furlan et al. reported that low frequency (0.04–0.15 Hz) R-R interval, a marker of parasympathetic activity, was slightly reduced compared to healthy subjects, though this was not statistically significant (Furlan et al., 1998).
-Thus, decreased cardiovagal activation due to reduced parasympathetic nervous system activity and its contribution on POTS is still unclear.
+Furlan et al. reported that high frequency R-R interval variability (0.15–0.4 Hz), a marker of parasympathetic activity, was reduced in POTS patients compared to healthy subjects during passive orthostatism (Furlan et al., 1998).
+Thus, decreased cardiovagal activation due to reduced parasympathetic nervous system activity may contribute to POTS.

 Treatment Approaches: Addressing Neurohormonal Imbalances (Table 1)